craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Artifacts....md

 > 'A glass cylinder chipped and cut in such a way that it vaguely resembles a humanoid thumb.
 As you hold it, you can feel a slow dull pulse, as if it was still being pumped with blood.'
 > *Glass Thumb* are a **common** artifact that incurs 1d8 (4) radiation.
 > A *Glass Thumb* is a passive artifact, and provides a +1 to your Attack Rolls and -1 to your Armor Class.

+###### Wurm Spine
+> 'A small spine-like structure made of a translucent blue glass.
+It slowly tenses and relaxes from a straight cylinder to a curled mess of blue shards, then back again.'
+> *Wurm Spine* is an **uncommon** artifact, and incurs 2d10 (11) radiation.
+> A *Wurm Spine* is a passive artifact and provides a +3 bonus to your CON score.

+###### Spiral Eye
+> 'A palm sized almond shape made of an iridescent gem, which colorfully shines a spinning web of light inside itself.
+As you look at it, you realize suddenly you have been staring for far too long.'
+> *Spiral Eye* is a **uncommon** artifact, and incurs 2d10 (11) radiation.
+> A *Spiral Eye* is a passive artifact and provides a +3 bonus to your CHA score.

 ###### Jasper's Twin
 > 'One half of a helix formed of dull blue stone, slowly turning and grinding against its non-existent other half.'